 On this front, I can report progress.
 These days, Australia is often the first guess.
 And this time I haven’t once had the comic confusion over Austria and Australia.

-Another difference flowing from the branded-on-the-tongue moment has been noticeable during six weeks in Washington, New York and up the east coast.
-During previous visits — under Reagan, Clinton and Obama — being heard as not from ’round here never once triggered a question about what we thought of the president.
+One other big difference has been noticeable during these six weeks in Washington, New York and up the east coast.
+On previous visits — under Reagan, Clinton and Obama — being identified as not from around here never once triggered a question about what we thought of the president.
 The United States is a world confidently unto itself, so there was only mild interest in outsider views.
 And the personality of the president never came up.
 It does now.

 Grappling with the meaning of Donald Trump has trumped questions about kangaroos and what season it is in Oz.
 That’s why it was no surprise to see a glum Malcolm Turnbull as one of the faces on the cover of Foreign Affairs magazine’s September–October edition, “The View from Abroad,” reporting on how allies are responding to Trump.

-My random sampling finds that the viewers within America are just as mystified as we are.
+My random sampling finds that viewers within America are just as mystified as we are.
 Some are amazed and scared and outraged.
-Some, though, love what they see: the Donald “flipping the bird” at the system via tirades and tantrums as the tweeting, Trumpeting troll-in-chief.
+Some, though, love what they see: the Donald “flipping the bird” at the system via tirades and tantrums; the tweeting, Trumpeting troll-in-chief.

 The lore and the laughs of the travelling-correspondent game decree that a hack arriving in a country afresh should make all grand pronouncements within weeks of landing.
 After that, the gradual growth of understanding and accumulation of facts tend to get in the way of sweeping assertions.